L&C Staff Courses

 How can a values-driven professional do good work within a morally flawed organization?
 This question matters because most organizations are thoroughly mixed bags with regard to environmental sustainability and social responsibility.
 Even the best organizations have room for growth.
 This course enables young professionals to acquire the insights, skills, and virtues needed to lead teams and organizations toward more humane and sustainable outcomes.

-L&C Postdoctoral Fellows Courses
+Previous Courses Taught by L&C Postdoctoral Fellows

 Character and the Good Life: Negotiating Questions of Race, Class and Gender